 Terminal 4 was chosen for analysis as it is the only terminal that operates solely on domestic flights.
-Terminals 1, 2, and 3 are not included in the study.
+Terminals 2 and 3 also cater domestic flights, but are not included in this study.
 Flight details were provided by government agencies, namely Manila International Airport Authority (MIAA) and Civil Aeronautics Board (CAB).